rapid7/insightconnect-workflows/workflows/Block_Host_with_Cisco_ASA_Firewall_from_Slack/help.md

 # Description

-This workflow blocks or unblocks a IPv4 and IPv6 addresses with Cisco ASA via Slack command and reports information back to Slack.
+This workflow blocks or unblocks IPv4 and IPv6 addresses with Cisco ASA via Slack command and reports information back to Slack.

 Sample Slack Trigger Commands: